Diagonals of rational functions: from differential algebra to effective algebraic geometry (unabridged version): Deducing creative telescoping results from effective algebraic geometry

 which is nothing but (\ref{2F1ratexample}) (with (\ref{ratexamplewhere}) and (\ref{ratexamplewhere2})) where $\, b_2$ and $\, c_3$ have been replaced by the functions (\ref{ratexampleB2c3x}).
 Similar calculations can be performed for more general rational functions (\ref{Ratfoncplusplus}) or (\ref{Ratfoncplusplusplus}), {\em when all the (nine or ten) parameters are more involved rational functions.}

-From a creative telescoping viewpoint, this result is quite impressive.
-From the algebraic geometry viewpoint, it is almost tautological, if one takes for granted the result of our previous subsections \ref{revisiting} and \ref{finding}, namely that the pullbacked hypergeometric solution of the telescoper corresponds to the Hauptmodul $\, 1728/j$, where $\, j$ is the $\, j$-invariant of the elliptic curve corresponding to the intersection of the algebraic surface corresponding to the vanishing condition of the denominator, with the hyperbola $\, p \, = \, x\, y\, z$: this calculation of the $\, j$-invariant is performed for $\, p$ fixed, and arbitrary (nine or ten) parameters $ \, a, \, b_1, \, \cdots$ .
+When performing our creative telescoping symbolic calculations using the HolonomicFunctions package~\cite{Koutschan}, such results may look quite impressive.
+From the algebraic geometry viewpoint, it is almost tautological\footnote[2]{An algebraic geometer will probably see this as a trivial remark: diagonalization is an algebraic procedure and nothing really happens to the coefficients.
+Therefore if one replaces the coefficients by anything else, one will find those replaced coefficients in the end result.}, if one takes for granted the result of our previous subsections \ref{revisiting} and \ref{finding}, namely that the pullbacked hypergeometric solution of the telescoper corresponds to the Hauptmodul $\, 1728/j$, where $\, j$ is the $\, j$-invariant of the elliptic curve corresponding to the intersection of the algebraic surface corresponding to the vanishing condition of the denominator, with the hyperbola $\, p \, = \, x\, y\, z$: this calculation of the $\, j$-invariant is performed for $\, p$ fixed, and arbitrary (nine or ten) parameters $ \, a, \, b_1, \, \cdots$ .
 It is clearly possible to force the parameters to be functions\footnote[1]{ The functions should be rational functions if one wants to stick with diagonals and telescopers of {\em rational} functions, but the result remains valid for {\em algebraic functions}, or {\em even transcendental functions} with reasonable series expansions at $\, x\, = \, 0$.} of $\, p$, the $\, j$-invariant being changed accordingly.
 Of course, in that case, the parameters in the rational function are the same functions but of the product $\, p \, = \, x\, y \, z$.

 {\em One thus gets pullbacked hypergeometric solutions (classical modular forms) for an (unreasonably ...) large set of rational functions in three variables, namely the families of rational functions} (\ref{Ratfoncplusplus}) or (\ref{Ratfoncplusplusplus}), {\em but where, now, the nine or ten parameters are nine, or ten, totally arbitrary rational functions of the product} $\, \, p \, = \, x\, y\, z$.